Teach2Breach/stargate/blog.md

 - **Performance Optimization**: Improving scanning speed and efficiency
 - **Optional Unhooking Modules**: Unhook specific functions before use

-*Stargate is part of the Teach2Breach rust offensive tooling ecosystem, alongside other innovative tools like Moonwalk (memory scanning), Byont (clean DLL extraction), and Noldr (system function resolution).
+*Stargate is part of the Teach2Breach rust offensive tooling ecosystem, alongside other innovative tools like Moonwalk (memory scanning) and Byont (clean DLL extraction).
 Together, these tools provide a comprehensive toolkit for advanced Windows security research and red team operations.*